 Your Child Is Not Lazy.
-He Is Overwhelmed.
+They Are Overwhelmed.

 What parents perceive as laziness may be ADHD — specifically, the executive dysfunction that impairs focus, effort, and processing speed.
 Here, learn how you can help your child get started and keep going with an ADHD brain.